realseich/Complex-task--SQL-Python/README.md

 # Complex-task--SQL-Python
-For EdTech business: Analysis of the courseses combinations which have been ordered, to setup a base for system which recomends additional courses during course ordering procedure.
+For EdTech business: Analysis of the courseses combinations which have been ordered, to setup a base for system which recommends additional courses during course ordering procedure.
 Final class project.
 SQL-queries, Python with Pandas are used.